exosite/industrial_iot_schema/channel-signal_io_schema.md

 Murano|IoT Platform|[Murano Docs](https://docs.exosite.com)
 ExoSense™️|Industrial IoT Application|
 Device/Gateway|A thing with an IP Connection sending data to a platform|
-Sensors|Conencted to Device/Gateway via wired or wireless protocol or IO| Channel|A individual piece information sent to ExoSense by a device.|Typically a sensor output and typically a device is sending many channels of data.
+Sensors|Connected to Device/Gateway via wired or wireless protocol or IO| Channel|A individual piece information sent to ExoSense by a device.|Typically a sensor output and typically a device is sending many channels of data.
-Signal|An ExoSense concept similiar to channel but as a part of a virtual Asset object.
+Signal|An ExoSense concept similar to channel but as a part of a virtual Asset object.
 Source is typically a device channel but doesn't have to be.|
-Asset|An ExoSense concept for digitzing an Asset (a machine, system, eqiupment, etc)|
+Asset|An ExoSense concept for digitizing an Asset (a machine, system, equipment, etc)|
 Fieldbus|Industrial protocols like Modbus TCP or RTU, J1939, CANOpen, etc|